notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 * *"Virtual Tunnel Interface (VTI) and route-based site-to-site VPN"*

+# SSH Decryption

+[ENH: Add SSH decryption on the Firepower (CSCvj90930)][7]

+Cisco Firepower Enhancement Request for SSH decryption has not been implemented.
+No indication of plans to add the feature.

+Open a support request with Cisco and mention this Enhancement request number to indicate your desire for the feature.

 # Traffic Decryption

 From FMC Config Guide v6.7, [Understanding Traffic Decryption][1]